zimolzak/birthday-party/list.md

 - Some kind of **loop gizmo** for music.
 The idea is, I record one instrument bit, the machine plays it through a speaker, and then I play something along on a different instument.
 Maybe what's called a "looper pedal" but I'm not sure.
 Got to be self-contained and as simple as possible (if I have to break out my laptop each time and connect it, I will never use it).
 Maybe speaker included?
 Should be able to record several minutes if needed.

+- **Necktie,** solid colors, dark generally, made of silk.
+I want a few in the "skinny" style, like 2 inches wide, without much "tapering" as it goes from the bottom to the top.
+Possibly with a blunt, rectangle-type end, instead of coming to a point.

+- **Tie clip,** a cool, classy style, so it doesn't flop forward and drag on things if I bend over.
+Doesn't have to be literally made of a precious metal.
+Either a "plain" one, or something with a fun but subtle motif: pattern, texture, my monogram.
+Cool shapes: anchor, key, whale, Rod of Asclepius.
+Especially something that is a "frieze" pattern (just do an image search for 'frieze pattern').